Memorial Day Weekend Ceremony at Madison Town Park. One of the Memorial Day Weekend events in Madison GA.

 5. Explore Downtown Madison's Patriotic Memorials

-Doughboy Statue and Morgan County Courthouse in Madison GA
+Doughboy Statue and Morgan County Courthouse in Madison GA.
+One of the Memorial Day Weekend events in Madison GA.

 After the ceremony, explore downtown Madison to discover more patriotic sites.
 First, stop by the Morgan County Courthouse where a prominent doughboy statue stands.
 The statue was erected in remembrance of World War I veterans by the Daughters of the American Revolution (DAR).
 Looking down, you’ll see the Morgan County Veterans Memorial Walk, created by the American Legion, Post No. 37, with bricks sharing the names of local veterans.